!--Google tag(gtag.js)-- >

 This video shows you three different ways to add lines to your schematic.
 The same technique also applies to adding lines to footprints, symbols, and PCBs.

-This video shows you how to authorize your PCB-DEX software.
+This video shows you how to authorize your AutoTRAX DEX software.

-This video show you some of the infinite varieties of copper fill patterns that are possible for your copper pours in PCB-DEX.
+This video show you some of the infinite varieties of copper fill patterns that are possible for your copper pours in AutoTRAX DEX.

 This video show you how you can change component values, such as the value of a resistor, and see the simulation result change in real-time.